So, you want to know the pros and cons of becoming an Avon rep.

 Regardless of your why, you’re wondering whether joining Avon is worth it, and how much money you can really make selling Avon.

-So, is becoming an Avon representative worth it?
+So, is selling Avon worth it?
+Can you make money selling Avon?

-Let’s take a look at the Avon opportunity.
+Let’s take a look at the Avon opportunity and examine the pros and cons of becoming an Avon representative.

 Becoming an Avon Rep: Pros and Cons